Meet Bola Sokunbi

 After college, my parents set me off on my merry way to figure out my life.
 My mother had paid for college and that was the extent of their financial support.

-I was able to apply the money lessons I learnt from my parents and by figuring things out on my own as a then single woman (through trial and error, learning from other people, reading books etc) towards saving my first $100,000 in a little over 3 years with a starting salary of just $54,000 before taxes even though I had a mortgage and other expenses.
+I was able to apply the money lessons I learned from my parents by figuring things out on my own as a then single woman.
+I figured things out through trial and error, learning from other people, reading books, etc).
+As a result, I was able to save my first $100,000 in a little over 3 years with a starting salary of just $54,000 before taxes even though I had a mortgage and other expenses.

 What I did are things you can do right now, on your own, and they were: